-- 72 Hours After: We usually schedule a post-surgery checkup three days after neutering.
+- Day 3: I usually schedule a post-surgery checkup 3 days after neutering.
 While the incision may be healing nicely at this stage, we still have to monitor your pet’s health and stitches.
 Depending on your dog’s energy, we may try reintroducing short walks inside your home.

-- Day 10: During the 10-day period, dogs can have light exercises in a controlled area.
+- Day 10: During the 10-day period, make sure to avoid leaving your dogs alone and put them on light exercises in a controlled area.
 You can also start walking for short distances, although you have to be careful about over-exertion.
-Depending on your dog’s recovery, we can give the all-clear to continue routine walks.
+Depending on your neutered dog’s recovery, we can give the all-clear to continue routine walks.

 Risks of Walking Your Dog Too Early

 Neutered male dogs live 18% longer than uncastrated ones.
-Part of that benefit is knowing how to care for your pet to avoid post-op complications.
-For this reason, it’s crucial that we understand the risks associated with walking dogs right away.
+Part of that benefit is knowing how to care for your pet to avoid post-surgery complications.
+For this reason, it’s crucial that we understand the risks associated with walking neutered dogs right away.

-Dogs are at high risk of infection after neutering, which means insisting on going outside exposes the body to plenty of bacteria.
-Likewise, your pet may experience fatigue easily, causing its muscles to break down.
+Just like female dogs and spaying, male dogs are at high risk of infection after the neutering surgery, which means insisting on going outside exposes the body to plenty of bacteria.
+Similar to female dogs, your dog may experience fatigue easily, causing its muscles to break down.
 All of these can increase body pain, preventing your dog from recovering properly.

 How to Help Your Dog Regain Strength for Walking

-Neutering is an invasive procedure for dogs, so we need to provide the best care for your pet.
-Take note of these tips to ensure you can take your dog to walks right away.
+Neutering is an invasive surgical procedure for dogs, so we need to provide the best care for your pet so it can go back to normal.
+Take note of these tips to ensure you can take your dog on short walks right away.

 Walk or Play Inside the House

-While it may not feel the same as walking on the beach or park, walking inside your home should stimulate your dog’s energy to move again.
+While it may not feel the same as walking on the beach or exercise at the park, walking inside your home while you keep your dog inside the house should stimulate your dog’s energy to move again.

-Neutered dogs tend to have a roughly 8% increase in excitability, so you need to keep your pet calm and prevent it from becoming hyperactive.
-Besides, the healing process will be a lot faster if you limit your pet’s activity.
-Hence, make sure to play or walk-in confined yet relaxing spaces.
+Neutered dogs tend to have a roughly 8% increase in excitability, so you need to keep your pet calm and prevent it from becoming hyperactive while they exercise.
+Besides, the healing process will be a lot faster if you limit your pet’s exercise.
+Hence, make sure to play or walk in confined yet relaxing spaces.